Minting API

 Th Minting API is now available for all game studios and users with Hub accounts.
 See rate limits for more details.

-The Minting API is available to all developers using Immutable's preset contracts.
+The Minting API is available to all developers using Immutable's ERC721 and ERC1155 preset contracts.

 Benefits of Minting API?